0xDegenDeveloper/RabbitHoles/cairo_contracs/README.md

 - Owner issues a `SUDO_MINT_PERMIT` to Sudoer
 - Sudoer issues `MINT_PERMITs` to Alice & Bob

-In this scenario Bob, Alice, & Owner are the only users able to mint, and Sudoer & Owner are the only ones able to issue `MINT_PERMITs`.
+In this scenario Bob, Alice, & Owner are the only users able to mint.
+Sudoer & Owner are the only ones able to issue `MINT_PERMITs`.

 ##### Sudo managers